augustss/verse-semantics/Book/docs/02_composites.md

 Interfaces involve dynamic dispatch, adding a small runtime cost for method calls.
 This overhead is negligible for most game code but might matter in tight loops processing thousands of objects per frame.

 Enums compile to simple integer comparisons, making them extremely efficient.
 Use enums freely without performance concerns—they're as fast as integer constants but far more maintainable.

-## Summary

-Verse's composite types provide a complete toolkit for modeling game concepts with appropriate abstractions.
-Classes bring object-oriented programming with inheritance and polymorphism, perfect for complex game entities and systems.
-Interfaces enable programming to contracts rather than implementations, promoting loose coupling and flexibility.
-Structs offer lightweight data containers with value semantics, ideal for simple data aggregation.
-Enums provide type-safe named constants that make code more readable and maintainable.

-These types work best in combination, each serving its purpose in a larger architecture.
-Classes implement interfaces to provide concrete behavior, contain structs for value-type data, and use enums for type-safe categorization.
-This layered approach creates systems that are both powerful and maintainable, expressing game concepts naturally while maintaining type safety and performance.

-Understanding when and how to use each composite type transforms you from someone who writes Verse code to someone who designs Verse systems.
-The types you choose shape not just your data structures but your entire program's architecture, affecting everything from performance to maintainability to how easily others can understand and extend your code.